RupertAvery/ConfigurationStation/README.md

 ConfigurationStation can download  http://github.com/hrydgard/ppsspp/archive/master.zip and extract the contents of `ppsspp-master/assets` into  `RetroArch\system\PPSSPP`.
-This is needed for MemoryStick dialogs to work for the libretro core.
+This is needed for MemoryStick dialogs to work for the ppsspp_libretro core.

 # TODO